NiceKingdom/Demo/README.md

 #           }
 #         },

-# serve with hot reload at localhost:8080 or other tips
+# Serve with hot reload at localhost:8080 or other tips
 npm run dev

-# build for production with minification
+# Build for production with minification
 # npm run build

-# build for production and view the bundle analyzer report
+# Build for production and view the bundle analyzer report
 # npm run build --report

+# If you want auto build & publish, run it:
+# ./sh build

 # Test
 # run `./vendor/bin/phpunit [testFile]`, eg. `tests/Feature/ResourcePolicyTest.php`